NSF Research Reveals 72% Of Brits Demand Animal Wellness Compliance From Food Companies

-(MENAFN- Pressat) NSF research shows that a significant shift towards ethical consumerism is underway, with a majority of Brits calling for clear animal wellness transparency and compliance from food companies.
+(MENAFN- GetNews) NSF research shows that a significant shift towards ethical consumerism is underway, with a majority of Brits calling for clear animal wellness transparency and compliance from food companies.

 The recent study conducted by NSF confirms that British consumers are highly conscious of animal wellness in food production, with a significant majority placing importance on companies demonstrating transparency and compliance in animal wellness throughout their global supply chains.
 While data from the UK government shows the demand for meat is at an all-time low, British consumer's demand for ethical consumerism is growing.